Beatrice Winde

 Beatrice Winde (born Beatrice Lucille Williams; January 5, 1924 – January 3, 2004) was an American actress.
 Her work as a character actor, and a singer, in theatrical, television, and film roles, spanned several decades.

 Life and career

 Winde was born in Chicago, Illinois.
 She graduated from the Chicago Music Conservatory as a voice student and continued her voice studies briefly at the Yale University School of Music and at Juilliard.

 Winde appeared on Broadway in the 1971 Melvin Van Peebles musical Ain't Supposed to Die a Natural Death, which won her the Theatre World Award and a Tony Award nomination.
 Winde's screen appearances include Oliver's Story and Jefferson in Paris and television credits include The Sopranos and Law & Order.

+She died of cancer on January 3, 2004, two days before her 80th birthday.